SSSelim/dotfiles/README.md

-# Managing Dotfiles using GNU Stow
+# Manage Dotfiles using GNU Stow
 I found this method so easy and practical.

 ## Steps